Post Editor Buttons Fork

 Q. I don’t see the buttons I’ve created.
 Where are they?

-A. This plugin creates buttons for the HTML editor only.
+A. This plugin creates buttons for the TEXT editor only.

 Q. Can I put classes/styles or other attributes inside the tag?